dhrumilpatel30/University_Management_System/README.md

 * Normalization of schema(till 3NF and BCNF).
 * Implementation in database by sql.
 * basic CRUD queries in SQL to show application.

+### Usage:
+The application uses php as its only language.